NicolasLucianoB/CheckinFP/README.md

 - **GET /ranking** – Show ranking based on attendance
 - **GET /me** – Authenticated user info

-## 🛠 Planned Improvements
+## 🛠 Next Steps (post-MVP)

-- Dashboard integration using Power BI or similar
+- Performance audits and profiling
-- Enhanced token/session handling for QR validation
+- Background tasks for QR expiration and cleanup
-- Expanded analytics endpoints
+- WebSocket or SSE for real-time dashboard updates
-- Improved logs and observability
+- Refactor services into a clean-layered architecture

 ## 🌐 Deployment